BUPD Campus Security Authorities

 Alleged crimes reported to Campus Security Authorities are then reported by them to the designated individual or office required to collect such reports.
 The office designated at Butler University is the Department of Public Safety/University Police.
 CSAs can file the required notice by documenting it on the University Crime Reporting Form.
-If you need assistance in classifying the crime, after completing the form, please contact Diane Sweeney.
+If you need assistance in classifying the crime, after completing the form, please contact Jeff Wager.

 Note: Crimes in progress should be reported immediately to the University Police by dialing 911 from any campus phone.

 According to the Clery Act the following categories constitute CSAs:

 - University Police—all members of the University Department of Public Safety, including all sworn law enforcement officers, are Campus Security Authorities.

 - Individuals with Campus Security Responsibilities—Any individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department, such as an individual who is responsible for monitoring entrance into institutional property.
 Examples of this category are: parking enforcement staff, event security staff and bicycle patrol staff.